Marketing to Gen Z? How it can be any different from Marketing to Millennials?

 #2.
 They Care About Privacy

-As a digital marketer, you need to understand that while targeting Gen Z, connect with them on their own terms if you don’t want to come across creepy or invasive creatures!
+As a digital marketer, you need to understand that while targeting or marketing to Gen Z, connect with them on their own terms.
+If you don’t want to come across creepy or invasive creatures!

 According to IBM’s survey: